 Rise of a Dynasty: Unveiling the Plantagenets (Part 2) - The Anarchy

-The pivotal moment in history that unfolded after the passing of Henry I in the 12th century, gave birth to what would become known as “the anarchy.”
+The pivotal moment in history that unfolded after the passing of Henry I in the 12th century, giving birth to what would become known as “the anarchy.”
 England, a kingdom celebrated for its justice, peace, prosperity, and piety, was now unrecognisably torn asunder, plunged into an abyss of discord, shattered loyalties, and insurrection.
 It is no wonder it was said this haunting chapter of English history was “a time when Christ and his saints slept”.

 Building upon the foundation laid in Part 1 of my blog series, let us journey through the catastrophic events that resulted from the young heir’s demise in 1120.